ShambhaviC/Timing_2021/README.md

 |Reversal    |Binary 1 or 0 indicating whether a particular day was the first night or reversal night of a condition|
 |Cohort      |Number of each of cohort of 6 bats run together|

-## 4. Content of "MasterTableSubjectiveMean.csv" and "MasterTableObjectiveMean.csv"
+## 4. Content of "MasterTableTiming.csv"

 This file is user-generated and allows mapping the raw csv files to the respective experimental days.